tranqv/GCOM-2021-0117/README.md

       python3 main_post.py

-  in a Command Prompt (in Windows) or Terminal (in Linux) to plot the results of Examples 1a, 1b, 2, 3a.
+  in Anaconda Prompt (Windows) or Terminal (Linux) to plot the results of Examples 1a, 1b, 2, 3a.

   Note that, in **main_post.py** (or **main_post.ipynb**), we must set the values of **fprefix** and **lmax** accordingly.
   While all figures for Example 3b were already made when we ran **main_ex03b.py** (or **main_ex03b.ipynb**).